jballanc/objc-ycomb/README.md

 To make the Y-Combinator work requires using <code>Block_copy</code>. <code>Block_copy</code> does an implicit
 <code>Block_retain</code> which must normally be balanced by a <code>Block_release</code>.
 However, because of the way the
 Y-Combinator works, there's no good way to keep around references to each block being copied, so there's no way to do the proper releasing.
 This means that all those blocks would leak.
-So, the Y-Combinator **ONLY** works under Objective-C with Garbage Collection enabled!
-Also, this has only been tested with clang 2.0 (from LLVM 2.9) under OS X. If you get it to work under any other combination of OS/Compiler, please let me know and I'll add a note here.
+So, the Y-Combinator **ONLY** works under Objective-C with either Garbage
+Collection enabled, or (if you're using the newest version of the Apple Developer Tools) using Automatic Reference Counting.
+Also, this has only been tested with clang 2.x (from the LLVM project) under OS X. If you get it to work under any other combination of
+OS/Compiler, please let me know and I'll add a note here.

 ### The Examples